-24 cases to keep your iPhone SE looking like new
+The 20 best iPhone SE cases to keep your phone looking like new

-Apple has repackaged the last-gen iPhone 6S into an iPhone 5S body to bring us the iPhone SE.
-This diminutive iPhone is cheaper and easier to handle than its big brothers and more recent iPhone models, but it still represents a fragile combination of glass and metal that will likely break if dropped.
-If you have an old iPhone 5S or iPhone 5 case lying around, then it can be repurposed for the SE.
-Most of you will likely prefer to snag a new one, however, so we’ve rounded up a few of our favorite iPhone SE cases in the lines below.
+Apple repackaged the last-gen iPhone 6S into an iPhone 5S body to bring us the iPhone SE.
+This pint-sized iPhone is cheaper and easier to handle than its big brothers and more recent iPhone models, but it still represents a fragile combination of glass and metal that will likely break if dropped.
+If you have any old iPhone 5S or iPhone 5 cases lying around, they can be repurposed for the SE.
+Most of you will likely prefer to snag a new one, however, so we’ve rounded up a bunch of the best iPhone SE cases.

-More: New to the App Store?
-Well, here are are our favorite iPhone apps to date

 Buy one now from: